avivl/cloud-sre-agent/docs/DEPLOYMENT.md

 **Key aspects of the Dockerfile:**
 *   **Base Image:** Uses `python:3.12-slim-bookworm` for a lightweight Python environment.
 *   **Dependency Management:** Installs `uv` and then uses `uv sync` to install project dependencies defined in `pyproject.toml`.
-*   **Non-Root User:** Creates a dedicated `appuser` and switches to it for enhanced security, following best practices for containerized applications.
+*   **Non-Root User:** Creates a dedicated `appuser` and switches to it for security, following best practices for containerized applications.
 *   **Entrypoint:** Sets `CMD ["python", "main.py"]` to run the main application script when the container starts.

-## Deployment to Google Cloud Run
+## Deployment to Cloud Platforms

-Google Cloud Run is an ideal platform for the Gemini SRE Agent due to its event-driven nature (triggered by Pub/Sub messages), automatic scaling (including scaling to zero when idle), and fully managed environment.
+The Cloud SRE Agent can be deployed to various cloud platforms.
+Google Cloud Run is recommended for its event-driven nature (triggered by messaging services), automatic scaling (including scaling to zero when idle), and fully managed environment.

-The `deploy.sh` script automates the process of building the Docker image, pushing it to Google Container Registry (GCR), and deploying it to Cloud Run.
+The `deploy.sh` script automates the process of building the Docker image, pushing it to a container registry, and deploying it to your chosen cloud platform.

 ### `deploy.sh` Script